 How Does A Refracting Telescope Work?

-As I have mentioned before, refracting telescopes have 2 types of lenses: objective lens and the eyepiece lens.
+As I have mentioned before, refracting telescopes have 2 types of lenses: the objective lens and the eyepiece lens.

 The objective lens gathers light from the object we want to see (suppose the Moon).
 Then it bends the light rays and focuses them into a single point.
 This point is known as the focal point.
 The focal point is extremely important because this is the point where the image is formed.
 In this case, the image of the Moon will be formed at the focal point.